yuriy-chumak/ol/README.md

       change `ol` to `ol - --port 8080` to use the custom port.

 1. Q. Why do you call the characters not "characters" but "runes"?
-   A. Because they are *runes* - letters in a wide set of alphabets :)
+   A. Because they are *runes* - universal naming for letters for a wide set of alphabets.

 1. Q. Do you have something like "sleep mode"?
-   A. You can store the current REPL session with `,save "filename"`, just run later `ol filename` to continue saved session.
+   A. You can store the current REPL session with `,save "filename"` and exit Ol.
+Then just run `ol filename` later to continue the saved session.

 1. Q. I'm lost in prefix math notation, can you help me?
    A. Ol has a special math library that provides infix math notation.
 Use the `(math infix-notation)` library.